-The following terms and conditions apply to the SafeWork NSW Quad Bike Safety Improvement Program Rebates Package (Program).
-Please read them carefully before applying.
+The following terms and conditions apply to the SafeWork NSW Quad Bike Safety Rebate Program.
+The Program commenced in July 2016.

-Eligible interaction – specific event operated or supported by SafeWork NSW including a Farm Safety Day, Agricultural Field Day, Webinar and Safety Advisory Visit conducted by SafeWork NSW Officers.
-These interactions typically involve discussions with SafeWork NSW staff on quad bike safety relevant to the applicants business.
+Eligible interaction – specific event operated or supported by SafeWork NSW including a Farm Safety Day, Agricultural Field Day, Webinar and Workplace Visit conducted by SafeWork NSW Officers.
+These interactions typically involve discussions with SafeWork NSW staff on quad bike and SSV safety relevant to the applicants business.

-Eligible safety solutions – are limited to eligible side by side vehicles, operator protective devices, helmets and drones, which must be bought from a commercial outlet.
+Eligible safety items – are limited to new (not second hand) eligible side by side vehicles, operator protective devices, helmets and drones (1 drone per ABN), which must be bought from a commercial outlet.
 Rebates will not cover the design or manufacture of new items, items which have been leased or purchased through a payment plan, owner-built items, items that an applicant has had designed and manufactured to the applicant’s specifications, purchase of raw materials or second-hand items, service repairs, or maintenance.

 Helmet – should comply with one of the following standards: AS/NZS 1698:2006 - Protective helmets for vehicle users; NZS 8600:2002 – All-terrain vehicle helmets (designed for use on quad bikes not exceeding 30km/h); or UNECE22.05 – Protective helmets and visors for drivers and passengers of motorbikes and mopeds.

-Operator Protective Device (OPD) – there are currently only two OPDs that meet the criteria for this rebate.
-They are the Quadbar Flexi (previously referred to as the Quadbar) and the ATV Lifeguard.
+Operator Protective Device (OPD) – an OPD or roll bar is designed to reduce the risk of serious injury in the event of a quad bike roll over.
+There are currently only two OPDs that meet the criteria for this rebate.
+They are the Quadbar Flexi and the ATV Lifeguard.

-Side by side vehicle (SSV) – an SSV for the purpose of this program is one designed for use in an agricultural environment, and fitted as standard with operator protective devices including a roll bar and three point seat belt/ belts.
-The SSV must be from the eligibility list, available at www.safework.nsw.gov.au
+Side by side vehicle (SSV) – an SSV for the purpose of this program is one designed for use in an agricultural environment, and fitted as standard with operator protective devices including roll over protection and three point seat belt/ belts.
+The SSV must be listed on the eligibility list, available at www.safework.nsw.gov.au

 The program excludes SSVs that are designed for recreation/sport and children.